aws/karpenter-provider-aws/designs/odcr.md

 ### Launching Nodes into Capacity Reservation

+As the first iteration of supporting Capacity Reservation, we won't introduce any prioritization nor fallback when launching nodes against EC2NodeClasses with a
+Capacity Reservation.
+However, because each node class can have multiple launch template

+This means that all launch templates created
 When a node is launched against a CapacityReservation we will defer the handling of node launch to AWS' API.
 However we will expose Capacity Reservation information as labels `karpenter.k8s.aws/capacity-reservation-id` and `karpenter.k8s.aws/capacity-reservation-setting`.